-The demolition by stealth of the Runnymede ancilliary buildings, which includes Raffles House, is the latest controversy that has plagued swap deals.
+The demolition by stealth of the Runnymede ancilliary buildings, which includes Raffles House, is the latest controversy.

 After World War Two, Runnymede was sold to the colonial government, which leased it to the post-war military.
 Runnymeade was the last British military facility to be handed over to the Malaysian government on 2 November 1971 for a token M$1.
 For a while, the Malaysian military then made use of the place.

 Just before that, from what I understand USM was initially allocated a site in Bukit Gedung to build its campus, but following a campaign, it was decided that USM should be built on its present site in Gelugor, on which stood former military barracks.
 So the army was given the proposed USM site in Bukit Gedung, but little work was done while the army’s Second Infantry Division used Runnymede until 2005.

 Under a deal, Warisan Pinang Sdn Bhd was tasked with building the Second Division’s new headquarters in Bukit Gedung, Bayan Lepas and Sungai Ara.
 Warisan Pinang was incorporated on 17 December 1994, and its main activity, according to latest company filings, is “construction of army camp, provision of management services and investment holding”.
 (Incidentally, in 1994, Dr Mahathir Mohamad was Prime Minister, Anwar Ibrahim was Deputy Prime Minister, Najib Razak was Defence Minister and Koh Tsu Koon was Penang Chief Minister.)

 So apparently, in exchange, Warisan Pinang was given some land in Batu Uban and the right to develop the Runnymede property.
 Planning permission was given in 1999, but only one of the four towers planned was constructed.